hydroshare/hydroshare/irods/README.md

 ### Restarting after all containers have been stopped or host has been shutdown

-It can be useful to retain the system state after all containers have been stopped or a system running HydroShare with local iRODS has been shutdown.
+It can be useful to retain the system state after all containers have been stopped or a system running xDCIShare with local iRODS has been shutdown.

 Assuming that the user has initially started with the `--persist` option, a normal initial deployment would look like this.